TL;DR

 VAST operates on devices and environments like Desktop, Mobile and Tablet, web, and in-app.

 The basic flow of the VAST tag starts with a video player sending a request to an ad server, asking to serve an ad.
-The ad server responds by generating VAST tags for the video files; they are in charge of multiple ad parameters, including rendering ads, choosing the type of media for an ad, its length and format, tracking and pricing information, and more.
+The ad server generates VAST tags for the video files; it handles multiple ad parameters, including rendering ads, selecting the ad media type, its length and format, tracking and pricing information, and more.

 There are usually three main elements in the VAST tag: